I have some really exciting news today. I’m joining USA Today as a travel columnist.

 We need you.
 I need you.

-If you’re interested in getting involved, please and I’ll add you to our list of contributors.
+If you’re interested in getting involved, please send me an email and I’ll add you to our list of contributors.

 Here’s the full text of the announcement: